IgweChido/Lendsqr-Backend-Engineer-Assessment/README.md

 ## 10. Testing

-Use tools like Postman to test the API endpoints.
+Used tools like Postman to test the API endpoints.
+Implemented unit and integration tests using frameworks like Mocha and Chai .